fofajardo/kodatos/README.md

 # KoDatos
+Komunidad + Datos.
 KoDatos is a web application that allows users to store, manage, and share their COVID-19 vaccination and test records.
 It was originally written as a project for an Entrepreneurship class with the aim of partnering with LGUs in the Philippines.

 ## Features
 - Secure storage: All user data is stored securely in the cloud.